thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 The alarm comment rule sends notifications when alarm is commented.

-*Trigger settings*
+To create a new alarm comment rule, follow these steps:

+- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- In the new window, enter the rule`s name;
+- Select trigger - Alarm comment;
+- Then, select template from the list or [create your own](#templates);
+- Specify the recipient of the notification.
+Click "Next";
-The trigger filter allows you to filter alarms by type, severity, and status.
+- The trigger filter allows you to filter alarms by type, severity, and status;
-You may also select to notify only on user comments and skip system comments.
+- You may also select to notify only on user comments and skip system comments.
 Optionally, you may notify users on comments update.
+Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-rule-alarm-comment" %}

 *Default rule*